 “What are you looking at?”
 She said still laughing, “come on, throw water at me too”

 But even as she was finishing the sentence, he felt the ground beneath his feet shake and tear apart.
-Though he had no way of knowing, he knew by instinct that he was about to fall – the ones who had told him about their fall had told him that when one is fated to fall, one can lose ground beneath one’s feet but he had thought they were exaggerating to hide their carelessness.
+Though he had no way of knowing, he knew by instinct that he was about to fall – the ones who had told him about their fall had told him that when one is fated to fall, one can lose the ground beneath one’s feet but he had always thought they were merely exaggerating to hide their carelessness.
 And for a moment the fact that he was falling scared him despite the fact that he was hoping for it for a while.
-For, he discovered in that moment, he didn’t want to part from that girl.
+For, he discovered at that moment, he didn’t want to part from that girl.
 And since something in his throat won’t let a word pass through it, he tried to reach out to her by hand, even as he was already falling into that ever-deepening pit – not with any meaningful intention, just a gesture of desperation.

 The expression on her face too had changed – the mischievousness was gone and a concerned expression had taken its place.
 Desperately she grabbed his hand with both of hers and tried to pull him back only to fall down herself.

-Before he realized what she was doing and could tell her not to do so, the ground and had already merged above their head forming a new dark sky above them.
+Before he realized what she was doing and could tell her not to do so, the ground had already merged above their head forming a new dark sky above them.
 She was the one more scared now – and had put her head on his chest, her eyes closed and her cheeks wet with tears and her arms around him as they sunk deeper and deeper.
 He forgot his own fear as he tried to soothe her by running his hand through her hair.

 Neither of them knew anything about when and where they had fallen asleep … or had they lost consciousness?
 But he woke up on a seashore, she was still clinging to him and he tried to look around to discover that this was definitely not the place he had seen before – the tracks one was supposed to be walking on were nowhere in the sight.
 There was a new shade in everything – sea, mountains, sky; they all seemed to be blushing.
 And the noises – nah, the music of the birds, beating of his own heart, of the sea waves; these sounds which he had heard all his life now seemed to be hinting at some elusive, yet beautiful truth.
 And he picked up his head to discovered the valley in the behind of her neck and his heart started beating even faster – as if telling him, ‘that is what it is, that is what it is’